Alexander Kethel

 Alexander Kethel (2 November 1832 - 23 June 1916) was a Scottish-born Australian politician and timber merchant.
+From 1895 to 1889 he served as member for the Electoral district of West Sydney in the Parliament of New South Wales.
+In his first period he was unaffiliated and after his re-election in 1887 he represented the Free Trade Party.
+In 1895 he was appointed a member to the upper house of the parliament, the Legislative Council where he remained until his death.

 Early life

-He was born in Perth to carpenter William Kethel and Mary Watson.
-After a limited education, he was apprenticed to a shoemaker and then went to sea, travelling in the North Sea and the Mediterranean before jumping ship in Sydney in 1853.
+He was born in Perth, Scotland, to carpenter William Kethel and Mary Watson.
+After a limited education, he was apprenticed to a shoemaker and then went to sea, traveling in the North Sea and the Mediterranean before jumping ship in Sydney in 1853.
 After working on coastal vessels and in the Victorian goldfields, he returned to Sydney to work at John Booth's sawmill, promoted to foreman and one of three partners leasing the business from 1870.
 In 1861 he married Mary Ann Yeates; they had seven children.
 He faced a number of set backs, having been shipwrecked 3 times, then the sawmill burnt down in 1874.

 It was as a wholesale timber merchant that he prospered, becoming a wharfinger, leasing the market wharf in Sydney. moving into coastal shipping, including as a ship owner.
 In 1888 he had a Grand Victorian mansion built on the corner of Glebe Point and Wigram Roads in Glebe which he named Ben Ledi, after the mountain near his birthplace in Scotland.